Sponsor: American Institute for Foreign Study

 Suite 3300

-Chicago, IL 60604
+Chicago, IL 60603

-Eligibility: Applicants must be a member of a minority group as defined by U.S. government rules, degree candidates in an accredited library or law school, and intend to pursue a career as law librarians.
+Eligibility: Applicants must be a member of a minority group as defined by U.S. government rules, degree candidates in an accredited library or law school and intend to pursue a career as law librarians.
 Law library experience is preferred.
 Applicants must also have financial need and have at least one quarter or semester left after the scholarship is given.

 Amount: Varies